jordanisaacs/kernel-module-flake/README.md

 The initial ram disk is built using the new [make-initrd-ng](https://github.com/NixOS/nixpkgs/tree/master/pkgs/build-support/kernel/make-initrd-ng).
 It is called through its [nix wrapper](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/kernel/make-initrd-ng.nix) which safely copies the nix store packages needed over.
 Busybox is included and the helloworld kernel module.

-### Kernel Module

-The kernel module is built using nix.
-You can build it manually with `nix build .#helloworld`.
-It is included in the initramfs.
-There is a `buildCModule` and `buildRustModule` function for building your own modules.

 ### Rust Support

 Rust support is enabled by default using kernel version 6.1.
 You can disable Rust support and the kernel will build without it by setting `enableRust = false` in `flake.nix`.
 Note that you cannot do much with Rust in 6.1 so there is a second option to use Rust For Linux's branch.
 This is disabled by default and can be turn on by setting `useRustForLinux = true` in `flake.nix`.
 It will change from building the `rust/rust_out_of_tree.rs` module to the `rfl_rust/rust_out_of_tree.rs` by default.

+### Kernel Modules

+The kernel modules are built using nix.
+You can build them manually with `nix build .#helloworld` and `nix build .#rustOutOfTree`.
+They are copied into the initramfs for you.
+There is a `buildCModule` and `buildRustModule` function for building your own modules.

 ### eBPF Support